mdolab/pyoptsparse/doc/optimizers/IPOPT.rst

 The following are the options which are set by default within pyOptSparse.
 All other options take the default value with IPOPT unless specified by the user.

-.. optimizertable:: pyoptsparse.pyIPOPT.pyIPOPT.IPOPT
+.. optionstable:: pyoptsparse.pyIPOPT.pyIPOPT.IPOPT
-   :type: options
+   :filename: optimizers/IPOPT_options.yaml

 Informs
 -------
-.. optimizertable:: pyoptsparse.pyIPOPT.pyIPOPT.IPOPT
+.. optionstable:: pyoptsparse.pyIPOPT.pyIPOPT.IPOPT
    :type: informs

 API